Seagate/cortx/doc/ContributingToMotr.md

 5. Press on `Build` button to start building the code.
 6. All the currently running builds can be monitored from `Build History` section on left side pane.
 Specific build can be monitored by clicking on build number/lable from `Build History` section.

-### Wanna test specific mero commit with s3?
+### Wanna test specific Motr commit with s3?

-* If s3server setup is not done yet then kindly visit [s3serverQuickstart](S3ServerQuickStart.md) and get your setup ready.
+* If s3server setup is not done yet then kindly visit [s3serverQuickstart](CortxS3ServerQuickStart.md) and get your setup ready.
-* If s3 is already setup then check out detailed steps [here](S3ServerQuickStart.md#Testing-specific-MERO-version-with-S3Server).
+* If s3 is already setup then check out detailed steps [here](CortxS3ServerQuickStart.md#Testing-specific-MERO-version-with-S3Server).

 ### You're all set & You're awesome